Transcription vs. Captioning – What’s the Difference?

 - simple to translate into other languages for global accessibility

-- Helpful for ESL users, those with autism, attention deficits, & learning disabilities
+- helpful to those with autism, attention deficits, & learning disabilities, or who speak English as a second language